 Ad Nauseam is a Latin phrase meaning “to a sickening degree”.
 It describes a situation in which a single argument or point is repeated over and over, to the point of boredom or annoyance.
 Ad nauseam is often used in reference to political or ideological propaganda, where a certain point of view is presented in such a way that it is repeated ad nauseam, so that it becomes impossible to ignore.
 As opposed to the Firehose of Falsehood, the goal of using this type of propaganda is to saturate the audience with a particular message in order to persuade or influence them.

-Nowhere becomes this method more apparent than in North Korea where one storyline is perpetually repeated: Anything great that was ever built or ever happened to the people of Korea was thanks to the genius and benevolence of the unfathomably capable and charismatic leaders.
+Nowhere does this method become more apparent than in North Korea, where one storyline is perpetually repeated: Anything great that was ever built or ever happened to the people of Korea was thanks to the genius and benevolence of the unfathomably capable and charismatic leaders.
 The inescapable idea is encountered everywhere.
 In propaganda stories, museums, pieces of art and even the local ski resort.
 If you’re being subjected to this propaganda technique only for a few days, it’s not hard to see how your mind just begins to accept it and move on.

 Closing Thoughts